 Going out in public, Mel knows that she might look totally fine on the surface.
 In reality, other people can’t see the pain in her shoulder, or the cramping in her hand, and don't understand that she’s anxious about having to get her purse out to pay in case she fumbles and drops it.
 “Parkinson’s is often invisible, which means raising awareness is all the more important.”

-Mel plans to re-engage with advocacy this year now.
+Mel plans to re-engage with advocacy soon.
 “I’ve got my mojo back,” says Mel.
 "I want to help people to understand the condition.
 People are still shocked and surprised when I tell them I have Parkinson’s, especially because I’m young and I don’t ‘look’ ill.”

 Despite lockdown throwing lots of her plans in the air, Mel is optimistic about what’s to come.
 She views her diagnosis in the same way – it’s changed a lot of things, but not her outlook on life.
 “Everyone has dreams and imagines certain futures for themselves," she says.
 "It might not go exactly how you’d planned – it didn’t for me! – but it’s really important to try and stay positive.”